vitest-dev/vitest/docs/advanced/runner.md

 }
 ```

-When initiating this class, Vitest passes down Vitest config, - you should expose it as a `config` property, and test executor, which is an instance of `ViteNodeRunner`.
+When initiating this class, Vitest passes down Vitest config, - you should expose it as a `config` property.

 ::: warning
+Vitest also injects an instance of `ViteNodeRunner` as `__vitest_executor` property.
+You can use it to process files in `importFile` method (this is default behavior of `TestRunner`` and `BenchmarkRunner`).

 `ViteNodeRunner` exposes `executeId` method, which is used to import test files in a Vite-friendly environment.
 Meaning, it will resolve imports and transform file content at runtime so that Node can understand it.
 :::